AlexBedley/IPASkeleton/README.md

 ##Publishing the App to the CDN
 Our [Travis-CI](https://travis-ci.org/AlexBedley/IPASkeleton) should be set up to automatically publish on commit to the `master` branch.
 To publish a new version of the app, simply submit a pull request to `master` and it will publish after the merge.

 Every commit to master will trigger a Travis build that includes a publish step to the CDN.
 Note that every pull request will also trigger a build job, but these do not include the publish step.
-Publshing can either happen to "prod" or "dev".
+Publishing can either happen to "prod" or "dev".

 **To Dev**